wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ```
 Now the same title tag has a *content* `class`, and a *title* `id`.
 An element can have multiple classes all separated by whitespace, but can only have ONE unique identifier!

+**We Suggest**: Always Quote attribute values.
+Double style quotes are the most common in HTML, but single style can also be used.

 ##### Referencing CSS from Within an HTML Page